lipka-lab/Multi-Trait-GWAS-Methods-Reveal-Loci-Associated-with-Maize-Inflorescence-and-Leaf-Architecture/README.md

-# Multi-Trait GWAS Methods Reveal Loci Associated with Maize Inflorescence and Leaf Architecture
+# Multi-Trait Genome-wide Association Studies Methods Reveal Loci Associated with Maize Inflorescence and Leaf Architecture
 This github contains the files and scripts as well as additional results for the manuscript:
-Multi-Trait GWAS Methods Reveal Loci Associated with Maize Inflorescence and Leaf Architecture
+Multi-Trait Genome-wide Association Studies Methods Reveal Loci Associated with Maize Inflorescence and Leaf Architecture

 Folder: BLUPS
   "BLUP Model Trait Pipeline Summaries.csv" -> Full model trait details